What is an asset based loan? An asset-based business line…

 Businesses in several industries use factoring services.
 While some factoring companies specialize in specific industries others serve multiple industries.

-Factoring companies with clients across multiple industries are called factoring generalists.
+Invoice factoring companies with clients across multiple industries are called factoring generalists.
 Generalists typically have client portfolios that span several industries.
 Small businesses make a majority of their clients.

-Factoring specialists, on the other hand, focus on a specific industry.
+Invoice Factoring specialists, on the other hand, focus on a specific industry.
 Most of the specialist clients are small to mid-size companies.

 Recourse vs Non-recourse